ArthurTube/BonziWORLD/README.md

-# *totally not stolen* BonziWORLD Revived repository
+# the *totally not stolen code* BonziWORLD Revived repository

 This project has been archived due to the unhealthy toxicity of the BonziWORLD Community.
 I no longer want to do anything with this project.
 No bug fixes & security patches will be commited.
 Use this at your own risk.